Disentangling Atmospheric Compositions of K2-18 b with Next Generation Facilities: INTRODUCTION

-Recent observations of K2-18\,b with the Hubble Space Telescope (HST) have, for the first time, revealed the presence of water vapour in the atmosphere of a low gravity planet orbiting within the habitable-zone of its star.
-This detection, published by two independent studies, \cite{Tsiaras_k2-18} and \cite{Benneke_k2-18}, is particularly exciting if compared with the featureless atmospheric signals observed so far in the Super-Earth/Sub-Neptune regime.
-However, while the water vapour feature is evident in the HST-WFC3 observations, it is not possible to constrain its abundance, in particular relative to H/He and other undetectable gases.
-The narrow wavelength coverage of the HST-WFC3 camera does not allow to disentangle among a primary atmosphere, i.e. mainly composed of H/He, or a secondary atmosphere, i.e. an atmosphere which has evolved from the primordial composition and contains a non negligible fraction of gases other than H/He.
-To capture the variety of possible cases which could explain current WFC3 observations, three main scenarios were identified in \cite{Tsiaras_k2-18}: these are summarised here: \begin{enumerate} \item A secondary atmosphere with a mean molecular weight explained by water vapour (up to 50\%) additionally to H/He. \item A secondary atmosphere with traces of water vapour additionally to one or multiple undetectable absorbers (e.g. N$_2$) and H/He. \item A cloudy primary atmosphere composed mainly by H/He and traces of water vapour. \end{enumerate} Most importantly, the thickness of the atmosphere cannot be inferred from the HST-WFC3 observations.
-This information is critical to constrain the bulk nature of the planet, i.e. whether K2-18\,b is an Ocean planet with a liquid surface or there is a thick H/He atmosphere.
+Recent observations of K2-18\,b with HST have, for the first time, revealed the presence of water vapour in the atmosphere of a low mass planet (2.6R$_\oplus$, 8.6M$_\oplus$) orbiting within the habitable-zone of its star.
+This detection, published by two independent studies, \cite{Tsiaras_k2-18,Benneke_k2-18}, is particularly exciting if compared with the featureless atmospheric signals observed so far in the Super-Earth/Sub-Neptune regime \cite{Kreidberg_GJ1214b_clouds,de_Wit_2018_trappist}.
+Nevertheless, while the water vapour feature is evident in the HST-WFC3 observations, it is not possible to constrain its abundance, in particular relative to H/He and other undetectable gases.
+The narrow wavelength coverage of the HST-WFC3 camera does not allow us to distinguish between a primary atmosphere, i.e. mainly composed of H/He, or a more secondary atmosphere, i.e. an atmosphere which has evolved from the primordial composition and contains a non negligible fraction of gases other than H/He.
+In the future, more planets in the low mass regime like K2-18\,b will be observed using Ariel \cite{Tinetti_2021_redbook}, JWST \cite{Greene_2016_JWST} and Twinkle \cite{Edwards_twinkle}.
+A prime goal of these observations will be to reveal their profound nature and the way they form.
+In order to understand the ability of future telescopes to answer these questions, we use K2-18\,b as a prime example of this class of planets and base our simulations scenarios on its properties.

+To capture the variety of possible cases which could explain current WFC3 observations, three main scenarios, of very different nature, were identified in \cite{Tsiaras_k2-18}.
+These scenarios most likely only represent a subset of the possible atmospheric composition for K2-18\,b but for simplicity, we limit our study to these three cases.
+These are summarised here: \begin{enumerate} \item Icy/Water world: A clear secondary atmosphere with a mean molecular weight explained by water vapour (up to 50\% in Volume Mixing Ratio) additionally to H/He. \item Super-Earth: A clear secondary atmosphere with traces of water vapour and a mean molecular weight increased by one or multiple undetectable absorbers (e.g. N$_2$) and H/He.

+\item Cloudy sub-Neptune: A cloudy primary atmosphere composed mainly by H/He with a mean molecular weight of 2.3, and traces of water vapour. \end{enumerate}